Terry Collins: 2011–2017: New York Mets

 Collins was the subject of a leaked recording from a May 28, 2016 game against the Los Angeles Dodgers in which he was ejected.
 The video showcased Collins's heated and profanity-laced argument with MLB umpire Tom Hallion after pitcher Noah Syndergaard was ejected for attempting to throw a beanball at Chase Utley.
-Utley was involved in a controversial slide on Ruben Tejada during the 2015 NLDS, resulting in a broken leg for Tejada.
+Utley was involved in a controversial slide on Rubén Tejada during the 2015 National League Division Series, resulting in a broken leg for Tejada.
 The umpire crew, aware of the history between the two teams, viewed the pitch as retaliation and used that to justify an immediate ejection for Syndergaard, despite not issuing warnings before the game.
 The recording went viral as it offered an uncensored view into an on-field interaction between an umpire and a manager.